 (Painted Daisy).
 To 90 cms.
 Pink, single daisy flowers late spring/summer.
 Finely-cut, somewhat ferny foliage in a mound.
 Sun/semi-shade.
 Cut flowers last well.
 Cottage garden, mixed border.
 Dormant in winter.

 (Burning Bush).
 Year 2 plants.
 To 90 cms.
 Highly fragrant, white, 5-petalled flowers in early summer.
-These may take up to 4 years to flower.
+These may take two more years to flower.
 They and the unripe fruit, produce an aromatic, volatile oil which may be ignited in hot weather.
 Sun.
 Rare, specimen plant and not seen in garden centres.
-Best planted in permanent postion where you can brush past this.
+Best planted in permanent position where you can brush past this.
 Winter dormant.